 It appears that a lot of Israelis are killed also.
 A LOT of Israelis.
 In fact, I can see how this fits with Zechariah 13 when it speaks about the same time frame:

 And it shall come to pass in all the land,”

 “That two-thirds in it shall be cut off and die,

 But one-third shall be left in it:

-If there is anyone out there that can prove that all of this has already happened, and that there is going to be no massacre of Israelis in the future…
+Again, if there is anyone out there that can prove that all of this has already happened, and that millions of Israelis will not die…

 Well, my joy would be boundless.

 However, until someone can prove that Isaiah 17 and Zechariah 13:8 have ALREADY been fulfilled, I live in dread of what is coming.
 But, let’s start working through the terrible predictions of Isaiah 17.

 1 The burden of Damascus.
 Behold, Damascus is taken away from being a city, and it shall be a ruinous heap.

 2 The cities of Aroer are forsaken: they shall be for flocks, which shall lie down, and none shall make them afraid.